Introduction and History

 This article brings you an overview of amino acids (monomeric units of proteins), their structures, functions, and applications in the real world.

-Classification of Amino Acids
+Classifications of Amino Acids

 1. Classification based on the nutritional requirement